Packer-Lab/popping-off/README.md

 - To install the correct Python packages, please build a conda environment from the `pope.yml` file.
 - Additionally; run `pip install google-api-python-client` and `pip install google-auth-oauthlib`
 - Add a profile to `data_paths.json`, with links to your local paths. (`base_path` should be the path that the `.pkl` data is in. `Vape_path` should be the directory the Vape repository is in.
 The other two are not needed for data analysis (only for pre-processing).
-- Install pop-off by going to /popping-off/popoff/ and running `python setup.py develop`
+- Install pop-off by going to your local repo path `/popping-off/popoff/` and running `python setup.py develop`

 # Additional detail (not necessary for getting started)